jiangeyre/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    - HTTP is stateless, so if the server wants to be able to identify clients and let them persist data across requests, it uses a "session" stored on their database.
+The client receives an HTTP Cookie, which they locally store, that allows them to access data from their server-stored-session on subsequent requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    - bcrypt is a one-way hashing algorithm. when you hash a given string, you will always receive the same resulting "hash" string, but you can't reverse engineer the original data.
+This is useful for passwords because if hash them before storing, a user's password will not be compromised if the database is compromised.

 - [ ] What does bcrypt do to slow down attackers?

+    - Hackers have "rainbow tables" of pre-calculated hashes for all possible character combinations up to a particular length using common hashing techniques. bcyrpt makes this harding by using "salt" (a secret string that is incorporated into the hash) and accumulative hasing rounds (re-hashing the hash several times).
+Now the hacker needs a lot of additional information (Salt and number of rounds) to be able to match passwords.

 - [ ] What are the three parts of the JSON Web Token?

+    - Header (hash algorithm and token type) Payload (that data stored, usually including the standard subject, issue date, and expiration date of the token plus any custom properties) Signature (although anyone can decode your header and payload, they can't decode your signature without your secret)

 ## Minimum Viable Product